Herd immunity allows a community to protect more vulnerable people from a disease like COVID-19.

 The term “herd immunity” has a long history.
-Sooner or later, that history most likely will include slowing down COVID-19 to the extent that people can return to normal lives.
+Sometime in the not-too-distant future that history will include slowing down COVID-19 to the extent that people can return to normal lives.

 Hearteningly, helping establish herd immunity is a history book full of success stories.